 Further Articles

-You may find the following articles useful, particularly if you are a new pool owner.
-I have tried to answer most of the questions that I had when I first bought my house which came with an in-ground pool with a sand filter system.
+You may find the following articles helpful, particularly if you are a new pool owner.
+I try to answer most of the questions I had when I first bought my house, which came with an in-ground pool with a sand filter system.

 How to remove air from a pool vacuum hose